iwyg/resizeupload/README.md

 ## Usage

-Install the extension, then go to`System->Preferences` and specify the path to ImageMagick and the maximum filewidth and fileheight.
+Install the extension, then go to`System->Preferences` and specify the path to ImageMagick and the maximum file width and file height.

 ![](https://github.com/iwyg/resizeupload/raw/master/docs/resizeupload_settings.png)